treecasiano/treecasiano.github.io/index.md

 * My name is Tree.
 My birth name is Theresa, but if you say it quickly, it sounds like Tree-sa, hence the nickname.
 My parents have been calling me Tree my whole life.

 * I love languages.
 I studied French for five years in my teens and am kicking myself for not majoring in Linguistics (and Computer Science) instead of Psychology.
-I am currently learning Turkish and Italian and know a little German and Dutch.
+I am currently learning Turkish, Italian, and Icelandic, and I know a little German.
 I wish I didn't need sleep so I could study Welsh, Estonian, and Basque (and learn the cello!).
 If I were rich and could do wildly impractical things, I would get my PhD in historical linguistics.
 For fun.

 * I used to teach piano for a living and miss it every day.
 I am learning classical guitar and bluegrass mandolin.
 I like to draw, but I'm not good at it.
-Yet.

 * I'm passionate about all things geospatial.
 I love maps and cartography and GIS and could spend hours with Google Earth.
 I started a certificate in Geographic Information Systems.
 I wish I had time to finish it.